 Any nutrition calculations are only estimates using online calculators.
 Please verify using your own data.

-If you make one or more of these cocktails, take a photo and tag me on Instagram or Facebook and show me what's in your glass.
-Cheers!
-Don't forget to sign up for my newsletter and to follow me on Pinterest for even more Cocktail Recipes, Food Recipes, and Tips!
+And, don't forget to sign up for my newsletter and to follow me on Pinterest for even more Cocktail Recipes, Food Recipes, and Tips!

 Mihaela|https://theworldisanoyster.com/ says